 - 7.7.1.
 See "Other Uses" items OU-6 and OU-7 in the Table 4.4 starting on page 64 to determine whether garages are permitted in the relevant character zone.
 The following standards apply where residential garages are permitted by right or conditionally. - 7.7.2.
 Where alleys are available, residential garages shall be accessed via the alley. - 7.7.3.
 Townhouses and courtyard apartments shall use rear-loaded garages. - 7.7.4.
 Front-loaded garages on residential lots less than 40 feet wide shall be prohibited.
 Garages on these lots shall be either Garage Type A or D in Exhibit7.2 per the standards in Table 7.1. - 7.7.5.
 Lots equal to or greater than 40 feet shall use any of the garage types in Exhibit 7.2 per the requirements in Table 7.1. - 7.7.6.
-Driveway access from a 'B' Street, including drive pad but exclusive of wings, is limited to 14 feet for Garage Types B, C, D, E, and F except where providing access from alleys.
+Driveway access from a 'B' Street, including drive pad but exclusive of wings, is limited to 12 feet

-- 7.7.7.
-Where front-loaded garages are allowed, the garage façade shall not exceed 50% of the total front façade area, inclusive of porches, so that garages do not dominate the front façade.
-Except for Garage Type D, garages must be set back from the main façade. - 7.7.8.
+- for Garage Types B, C, D, E, and F except where providing access from alleys. - 7.7.7.
+Where front-loaded garages are allowed, the garage façade shall not exceed 50% of the total front façade area, inclusive of porches, so that garages do not dominate the front façade. - 7.7.8.
 Front-loaded three-car garages are not permitted on lots equal to or less than 70 feet wide.
 Three-car garages on lots greater than 70 feet wide shall have a third garage setback of three (3) feet minimum from the primary garage façade. - 7.7.9.
 Where there is no setback from the property line, gutters and downspouts shall drain to the street or water harvesting area to avoid impact to abutting lots. - 7.7.10.
 Individual garage bays shall be no greater than 12 feet wide.
 For garages with multiple bays, all garage doors shall be divided into single bays separated by at least a 16-inch pier or column. - 7.7.11.
 The color of garage doors shall blend with or complement the exterior wall color in order to minimize the prominence of the garage door.

-TABLE 7.1 - RESIDENTIAL GARAGE TYPES
+Table 7.1 - Garage Types

-Loт Width ALLOWABLE GARAGE TYPES Front Garage Setback from Main Façade (Front-loaded) Side Garage Setback from Property Line (Side-accessed) REAR GARAGE SETBACK FROM PROPERTY LINE (Rear-loaded) 40+ Feet A, B, C, D, E, F 10 ft.
+Lot Width ALLOWABLE GARAGE TYPES Front Garage Setback from Main Façade (Front-loaded) Side Garage Setback from Property Line (Side-accessed) REAR GARAGE SETBACK FROM PROPERTY LINE (Rear-loaded) 40+ Feet A, B, C, D, E, F 10 ft.
 Minimum 5 ft.
 Minimum 2 ft.
 Minimum Less than 40 Feet A, D 10 ft.
 Minimum 5 ft.
 Minimum 2 ft.
 Minimum